 Portal city route

-Fort Lauderdale backflow reporting portal
+Fort Lauderdale BSI backflow reporting portal

 City: Fort Lauderdale Utility: City of Fort Lauderdale Backflow and Cross-Connection Control Cadence: Annually for commercial and hazardous assemblies; every two years for residential irrigation Last verified: 2026-06-29